 - "Nanty Puts Her Hair Up" from New Faces of 1952.

-- The Reduced Shakespeare Company's version of Macbeth, which manages to pack virtually every Scottish stereotype known to man into the roughly 1.5 minutes it takes them to do the play, complete with deliberately horrendous accents.
+- The Reduced Shakespeare Company's The Complete Works of William Shakespeare (abridged) includes a condensed version of Macbeth which manages to pack virtually every Scottish stereotype known to man into the roughly 1.5 minutes it takes them to do the play, complete with deliberately horrendous accents.
+It even has time to hang a lampshade on this, noting the lack of any lines about the engines' inability to "take any more o' this."

 - The Steamie a well-regarded play set in a public washhouse (or "steamie") in Glasgow in The '50s.